 ThermoBall vs Nano Puff: Which Jacket Is Better?

-Keep in mind that neither jacket significantly outperforms the other in any category.
-Both the Thermoball and the Nano Puff are great synthetic down jackets, and you really can’t go wrong with either one.
-If you haven’t decided yet we recommend checking the article about the best down jackets.
+But keep in mind that neither jacket significantly outperforms the other in any category.
+Both the Thermoball and the Nano Puff are great synthetic insulated jackets, and you really can’t go wrong with either one.